CHAPTER 5

 "And I beheld, and I heard the voice of many angels round about the throne and the beasts and the elders: and the number of them was ten thousand times ten thousand, and thousands of thousands;"

 Not only is John telling us what he is seeing, he is also telling us what he is hearing.
 While looking at our Saviour as a slain Lamb, and looking at the twenty-four elders and the four beasts, John hears a magnificent sound.
 John hears "the voice of many angels".
-These angels surround the throne, the beasts, and the elders.
+These angels, with the beasts and the elders, surround the throne of God.
 The number of these angels are innumerable.
-There are so many that man cannot count them all.
+There are so many angels that man cannot count them.
 Ten thousand times ten thousand is a hundred thousand thousand (100,000,000), Take this number and try to multiply it times thousands and thousands of thousands!
 We cannot, but God can.
-Picture this innumerable amount of angels surrounding God's throne, the elders and the beasts!
+Picture this innumerable number of angels surrounding God's throne with the elders and the beasts!

 Many of us have heard choirs.
 Some of us have even been to a live Trans Siberian Orchestra show and felt the impact of all the instruments and voices blending together.
 Here was John hearing the greatest orchestra possible.
 Innumerable heavenly angels praising God in perfect unison.
 Our next verse continues this scene.